 These regulations must be followed for all HMOs where the failure to do so could result in court action or a fine.
 As you can tell, because of how strict the regulations are, it is easy to see why planning permission is required for some HMO extensions.
 The council first has to approve the new plans to comply with HMO regulations which are suitable for housing a tenant legally.

-Space requirements for living and dining spaces
+What are the space requirements for living and dining spaces?

 Depending on whether the room is designed for one or two people, there are different requirements for the room sizes of a house.